 While wheelchairs are usually thought of a medical device that is meant to help those who are injured or have physical challenges, they can also be a source of injury when not properly used.
 In 2003, there were over 100,000 emergency room visits for wheelchair injuries, double from only a decade earlier.
 The surprising and disturbing fact is that many of these injuries happened in a medical setting such as a hospital or nursing home, where such accidents are completely preventable.

-When it comes to wheelchair accidents in Chicago nursing homes, Rosenfeld Injury Lawyers is committed to protecting the legal rights of injured patients.
+When it comes to wheelchair accidents in Chicago nursing homes, Rosenfeld Injury Lawyers LLC is committed to protecting the legal rights of injured patients.
 Unlike other types of accidents involving nursing home patients, most incidents involving a patient's wheelchair are commonly due to negligent staff.
 Our experience with cases involving wheelchair accidents allows us to evaluate your case quickly and advise of the best way to proceed.

 Types Of Wheelchair Injuries And Accidents Our Office Sees in Chicago Nursing Homes

 In a study done at the Center for Injury Research and Policy in Ohio, the researchers looked at the injuries sustained from wheelchairs that were treated at emergency rooms from 1991 to 2003.
 The study revealed that injuries had doubled from 50,000 in 1991 to over 100,000 in 2003, with the largest increases in adults and the elderly.
 Some interesting findings from the study include: